Protected trees and woodlands

 Complete the e-form via the Tree Issue link giving details of the trees, and the reasons why you think they should be protected.

-Do I always need Doncaster Council's permission to work on a protected tree?
+Do I always need City of Doncaster Council's permission to work on a protected tree?

 No, there are some exceptions in the legislation whereby it is permissible to cut down or prune a protected tree without the consent of the Council.